-GPIO
+PS GPIO

-There are also GPIO, which are simple wires between PS and PL.
+There are 64 GPIO (wires) from the Zynq PS to PL.

-GPIO wires from the PS can be used as a very simple way to communicate between PS and PL.
+PS GPIO wires from the PS can be used as a very simple way to communicate between PS and PL.
 For example, GPIO can be used as control signals for resets, or interrupts.